Towards Real-Time Advancement of Underwater Visual Quality with GAN

 \subsection{Discussion}

-The CNN framework is able to learn from big data, mapping a sample to the target.
-In general, CNNs have difficulty reaching a level of superiority over the supervisor.
-We developed the GAN-RS in this study for a quality advancement of underwater machine vision, and FRS is employed as the supervisor.
-For the specific task, the underwater index loss and underwater branch are designed to ensure that GAN-RS can perform better.
-However, FRS is not irreplaceable because there are many other restoration algorithms for underwater vision.
-That is, GAN-RS can learn from any methods, even multiple algorithms.
-Further, GAN-RS can generalize and accelerate what it learns.
-Thus, if the training data are sufficiently extensive, any underwater environment can be dealt with at a high frame rate without any empirical parameter adjustment.
+Quality advancement of underwater robotic vision is essential to underwater visual-based operation and navigation.
+We creatively treat the restoration task as an image-to-image translation to enhance the real-time capacity and adaptability.
+We use the FRS to supervise the adversarial branch, but compared to the FRS, the GAN-RS has merits in processing speed, restoration quality, and adaptability.
+Moreover, there exists room for improvement: 1) Attention mechanism \cite{bib:Zhang18} for selective adversarial training could be beneficial; and 2) The GAN-RS could perform better, if real samples come from multiple traditional approaches.

 The limitations of GAN-RS are twofold.
-On the one hand, training data are demanded for a variety of underwater environments.
-GAN-RS has difficulty operating with certain samples whose data distribution is far from the training set, and there is no chance to make up for this through a parameter adjustment.
-For example, if a reddish underwater image is fed into the GAN-RS, there is a low probability of obtaining a clear version, because the collected training set does not cover certain analogical environments.
-In contrast, the training parameters need to be carefully set or adjusted.
-The generative model will bring about extra periodic noise, or bad blocks in the output images, if trained using an improper setting.
+On one hand, collecting underwater samples is a costly work.
+On the other hand, the training parameters need to be carefully set or adjusted.
+The generative model could bring about artifacts in the output images if trained using an improper setting.